cwinfosec/epic_shell/README.md

 Web Shell

 optional arguments:
-  -h, --help                     Show this help message and exit.
-  -c CONNECT, --connect CONNECT  URL of web shell to connect to.
+  -h, --help                     show this help message and exit -c CONNECT, --connect CONNECT  URL of web shell to connect to.
   -k KEY, --key KEY              Auth key for the generated web shell.
   -g, --generate                 Generate new key and webshell.